GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_access.md

 :::{dropdown} Adding DEA Landcover to QGIS

-There are two options for adding DEA Lancover to QGIS.
+There are two options for adding DEA Landcover to QGIS.

-1. Adding the web service
+1. Adding the OWS web service
 2. Uploading the downloaded individual tif files

 **Adding the web service:**